appsmithorg/appsmith-docs/website/docs/reference/widgets/code-scanner.md

 {{<your_widget>.value}}
 ```

-For example, let's take a Code Scanner widget (`CodeScanner1`) and bind its value to a text widget.
+For example, lets take a Code Scanner widget (`CodeScanner1`) and bind its value to a text widget.
 Drag a text widget onto the canvas and add the following code:

 ```
 {{CodeScanner1.value}}